zeyseil/test124342/readme.md

 ```

 ---
-DISCLAIMER: NOT BELOW IS THE REAL CREATOR
+DISCLAIMER: BELOW IS THE REAL CREATOR
 ## 📜 Usage Policy & Copyright

 **Copyright © 2025 Duxii.
 All Rights Reserved.**